henriklund/ha_public/script/macro/README.md

                             hint="Energi Data Service") | from_json -}}

 ### Dishwasher must be run at cheapest hour, but be completed by 06:00 tomorrow.
 Cascade two integrations for data
-            {% from 'Electricity.jinja' import PeriodPrice %}
+            {% from 'electricity.jinja' import PeriodPrice %}
             {%- set edsSensor         = "sensor.energidataservice" -%}
             {%- set earliestDatetime  = now() -%}
             {#- Add 20min for the normal cycle of dishwasher cooling off and opening door -#}